Pusha T: 1993–2010: Clipse

 In late 2003, Clipse began recording material for their second album, Hell Hath No Fury.
 However, further work on the album ground to a halt in 2004, when Arista Records's urban artists were absorbed into its sister label Jive Records as part of a larger merger between Sony Music Entertainment and BMG.
 Due to contractual requirements, Clipse was forced to stay on Jive, while Star Trak and the rest of its roster moved to their new home at Interscope Records.
 While Clipse resumed work on the album, and eventually finished recording it, the duo became increasingly frustrated with Jive, as the label was notorious for overlooking various hip-hop/R&B artists in favor of more pop-oriented acts on its roster.
 The label's musical strategy expansion caused numerous delays in the release of Hell Hath No Fury.
 As delays continued, the group asked for a formal release from its contract.
 When Jive refused to grant this request, the duo sued the label.
 In response to this, in 2004, the brothers launched their own record label imprint, Re-Up Records, and formed the hip hop group Re-Up Gang, along with fellow rappers Ab-Liva and Sandman.

 On May 9, 2006, Clipse finally reached an agreement with Jive to release the album through both Re-Up and Jive.
 Hell Hath No Fury was finally released on November 28, 2006.
-Once again produced by The Neptunes, it debuted at #14 on the Billboard 200 with over 80,000 copies sold in the 1st week.
+Once again produced by The Neptunes, it debuted at No. 14 on the Billboard 200 with over 80,000 copies sold in the 1st week.
 While the album received a great deal of critical acclaim, its sales were less successful than Lord Willin'.
 It spawned two moderately successful singles: "Mr. Me Too" with Pharrell Williams and "Wamp Wamp (What It Do)" with Slim Thug.
 Clipse's frustrations with Jive were a constant theme of the album, with Pusha T saying "I'm sorry to the fans, but them crackers weren't playing fair at Jive" on the track Mr. Me Too.
 The hip hop magazine XXL gave the album a "XXL" rating, marking it as a five-star album.
 At the time only five albums had previously received that honor.

 In a May 19, 2007, interview with Eye Weekly, Clipse revealed that they had been officially released from any contractual obligations with Jive.
 After this, the duo began discussions with several record labels, eventually signing with Columbia Records on October 26, 2007.
 The follow-up to Hell Hath No Fury, titled Til the Casket Drops, was released on December 8, 2009, via Columbia Records.
 In a departure from the group's previous works, which only featured production from the Neptunes, the album features production from Sean "Diddy" Combs' production team The Hitmen, and DJ Khalil among others.
-The album did not fare as well commercially as the group's first two albums, peaking at only #41 on the Billboard 200.
+The album peaked at No. 41 on the Billboard 200.